-FARGO, N.D. – For their commitment and extraordinary effort to end hunger within their communities, the Great Plains Food Bank has named Gate City Bank, Border States Electric, Aaron Becher and former U.S. Senator Heidi Heitkamp as their 2018 Hunger Relief Champions.
+FARGO, N.D. – As acknowledgement for their exceptional commitment and effort to end hunger within their communities, the Great Plains Food Bank has named David Maring, Glenn Muske, First Lutheran Church (Fargo) and United Way-Cass Clay as its 2019 Hunger Relief Champions.
 Each recipient has displayed an exceptional commitment to the Great Plains Food Bank’s mission of ending hunger through community partnerships and shares in their values of doing all things through passion, service and innovation.

 About the Hunger Relief Champions award